Changing strings and staying in tune

 |

-The scraping noise from sliding up and down the guitar strings can get very irritating and a bit over the top on recordings where you have lots of movement from the fingering hand.
+The squeaking noise from sliding up and down the guitar strings can get very irritating and a bit over the top on recordings where you have lots of movement from the fingering hand.
 It can be further accentuated by the use of a compressor on the recording.

 Ah if only Segovia had recorded after doing the washing up...!